Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Introduction

-In this paper, we take the first step towards this by reporting the first detection of third-order intrinsic alignment correlations in the low-redshift (LOWZ) galaxy sample from the SDSS BOSS survey.
+In this paper, we take the first step towards this by reporting the first detection of third-order intrinsic alignment correlations in the low-redshift (LOWZ) galaxy sample from the Sloan Digital Sky Survey (SDSS) Baryon Oscillation Spectroscopic Survey (BOSS) survey.
 This sample contains spectroscopically observed luminous red galaxies (LRGs) at redshifts below 0.4.
 For this sample, \citet{Singh2015} measured second-order correlations between the matter density and the shapes and between shapes of different galaxies.
 The measurement was conducted by using the positions of galaxies as tracers for the matter distribution and comparing them pairwise to the galaxies' shapes.
-We follow in their footsteps by comparing the positions of galaxy pairs with the shape of a third galaxy, thus measuring the density-density-shape correlation.
-This correlation is then compared to predictions by the MICE cosmological simulation and an analytical NLA-based model.
+We followed in their footsteps by comparing the positions of galaxy pairs with the shape of a third galaxy, thus measuring the density-density-shape correlation.
+This correlation was then compared to predictions by the Marenostrum Institut de Ciències de l'Espai (MICE) cosmological simulation and an analytical NLA-based model.

 This paper is structured as follows.
 In Sect.~\ref{sc:Theo}, we define fundamental notations, describe the third-order intrinsic alignment correlation function and relate it to the matter-matter-shape bispectrum.
 In Sect.~\ref{sc:Measurement}, we describe our estimator for the correlation function and our covariance estimate.
 Section~\ref{sc:Data} describes the observed and simulated data sets.
 The measurements and comparisons to the analytical model are presented in Sect.~\ref{sc:Results}.
 We conclude with a discussion in Sect.~\ref{sc:Discussion}.